mikljohansson/mbot-vision/README.md

 # Block programming the mBot

 This Scratch program will make the mBot chase after the detected object.
 You may need to adjust it a bit if you don't have 2 separate ultrasonic sensors connected.

+The program works better if you use the "Upload" mode (compiled C++ code) instead of the "Live" mode (each block instruction streamed to the robot).
+This is due to the upload mode being a lot faster, so the robot gets quicker response times to movements.
+You can of course debug the program in Live mode until it works as intended, and then upload it.

 ![Block programming](scratch.png)